-Safety Equipment & Supplies: is any device that makes the work you are doing safer.
+Safety Equipment: is any device that makes the work you are doing safer.
 There are a variety of Safety Tools in this category, and all have a specific purpose.

-The most commonly used Safety Equipment & Supplies are as follows:
+The most commonly used Safety Equipment items are as follows:

 Carbon Monoxide & Smoke and Fire Detectors: A must have in any home.
 Check with the Fire Codes in your area to see where and how they should be installed.

 Ear Protection: Should be used when working with loud power tools, whether for a short time, or an extended period.
 Each type is usually rated for the amount of decibel protection that it provides.

 Earplugs: Can be individual plugs to be installed separately into each ear, or a headband type with plugs attached to both ends.
 Offers some protection against noise, but not as good as some Ear Muffs.